 The total economic impact of COVID-19 over FY20-FY21 is projected to be a 5.9% reduction in GDP.

 COVID-19 struck halfway into FY20, in March 2020, but the full fiscal year impact was modest.
 GDP fell by an estimated 2.6%, which is no greater than the normal ups and downs of the RMI's economic cycle (see Figure 23).
 A further GDP reduction of 3.3% projected for GDP in FY21, bringing the total impact of COVID-19 to 5.9% over the two years.
-The transport sector contributed most to the reduction was transport; it includes shorebased support to fishing fleets, provisioning of vessels in Majuro port, and airport operations.
+The sector which contributed most to the reduction was transport; it includes shore-based support to fishing fleets, provisioning of vessels in Majuro port, and airport operations.
 The sector is projected to have declined by 41%.
 The small hotel and restaurant sector, reflecting travel restrictions, is projected to contract enormously by 72%.
-The construction sector is projected to have declined by 12%, but despite travel restrictions on key skilled personnel, has avoided any large cutbacks.
+The construction sector is projected to have declined by 12%, but despite travel restrictions on key skilled personnel, large cutbacks have been avoided.
 Lastly, the fishing sector is projected to decline 12%.

 Impact of the crisis has been uneven: the public sector is projected to expand modestly while the private sector has experienced a large contraction.
 Figure 24 indicates the impact of the pandemic on the private and public sectors.
 While the public sector is projected to remain largely unchanged, the brunt of the COVID-19 impact is on the private sector.
 It recorded a relatively small reduction of 3.8% in FY20, in part reflecting the closure of the loining plant; in FY21 a larger reduction of 7.4% is projected.
 Over the two years, a very sizeable loss in output of 11.2% has been projected for the private sector, while the public sector remained largely unaffected.
-The impact on the private sector was ADB painful.
-Even within the private sector, the impact on certain sub-sectors is particularly strong, strengthening the ongoing case for well-targeted mitigation efforts.
+The impact on the private sector was